davidgiven/fluxengine/doc/disk-apple2.md

 you don't specify a remapping modifier, you get the sectors in the order they appear on the disk.

+(There are also some third-party 80-track double-sided drives, storing 640kB rather than Apple's 140kB.
+These are the same format, just with more tracks.)

 Reading discs
 -------------